SeattleCentral/WEB130/README.md

 Students will have 1 additional week to correct code rejected for not meeting style guidelines.

 Assignments leading up to the final project will constitute half of the final grade.
-The final project itself will constitue the remaining half.
+The final project itself will constitute the remaining half.

 ## Quizzes/Exams

-There will occassionally be quizzes designed to test knowledge retention and evaluate class progression.
+There will occasionally be quizzes designed to test knowledge retention and evaluate class progression.
 These will be administered through Canvas and will constitute no more than 10% of the final grade.

 As this course is project-based, there will be no exams.